LauraElKaim/Project_Three_Body_Problem/doc/source/Two_body/Two_body_problem.rst

     \frac{d\overrightarrow{v_i}}{dt} = v_i

-The index i is for the body whose position and velocity are to be calculated while the index j is for the other body that interacts with body i .
-Thus, we will solve two sets of these two equations for the two-body system
+The index :math:`i` is for the body whose position and velocity are to be calculated while the index :math:`j` is for the other body that interacts with body :math:`i`.
+Thus, we will solve two sets of these two equations for the two-body system.